The Most Beautiful Lakes in America for Swimming

 Shavers Lake, West Virginia

 Supplying the water that, during the winter, is used to make snow at nearby Snowshoe Mountain Ski Resort, Shavers Lake is a swimmer’s paradise during the summer that comes complete with a sandy beach; paddleboards and kayaks; a swim platform, and a floating inflatable challenge course that, if you’re lucky, will end with a big splash in the lake.
-Snowshoe is one of many resorts that makes a great off-season vacation destination.

 Table Rock Lake, Missouri